rust-lang/book/nostarch/chapter16.md

 * Race conditions, where threads are accessing data or resources in an inconsistent order
-* Deadlocks, where two threads are waiting for each other to finish using a resource the other thread has, preventing both threads from continuing
+* Deadlocks, where two threads are waiting for each other to finish using a resource, preventing both threads from continuing
 * Bugs that happen only in certain situations and are hard to reproduce and fix reliably